Foton Tunland Yutu: Overview

+Foton Grand General G7

 Foton Tunland Electric Pickup

 On February 11 2022, Foton Tunland pure electric pickup was officially launched with a price of 328,800 yuan (~US$51,753).
 The Tunland Electric Pickup is based on the regular Tunland Yutu pickup truck and has an official range of 536 kilometers.
 The Tunland Electric Pickup is equipped with an electric motor with a maximum power output of 130 kilowatts and a maximum torque of 330 Nm.
 The cargo bed dimension is 1520mm by 1580 bymm 440mm.